bclarkson-code/Tricycle/README.md

 Putting all of these things together, Tricycle can train a small language model on shakespeare in ~30 mins.
 Andrej Karpathy can [do this in pytorch](https://github.com/karpathy/nanoGPT/tree/master) in around 7 minutes on my machine (with a like-for-like config) which, given that the entire Tricycle project is in python, means that Tricycle is surprisingly fast.
 That said, more work is needed to get the speed up.

+### Building a Language model
+Now that we've got an automatic differentiation engine, we can start actually doing things with it.
+GPT 2 was arguably the first to use the modern stack for language generation.
+Even modern state of the art models like llama3 use the same basic architecture and training methods, with only a few small tweaks (e.g swapping layer norm with rms norm).
+Because I don't have access to many GPUs, we'll be training a smaller (49M parameter) version.

+To build our GPT, we first need to understand it's architecture:

 ## Contact
 Want to work together?
 You can reach me at: [bclarkson-code@proton.me](mailto:bclarkson-code@proton.me)